Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 • Royal Canin Urinary S/O.

-These medicinal brands are prescribed by the veterinarian both as part of the treatment process and for preventive purposes.
+These medicinal brands are prescribed by a veterinarian both as part of the treatment process and for preventive purposes.

 What not to feed

-So, forget about cheap food from supermarkets - this is a direct road to the MCD.
+So, forget about cheap food from supermarkets - this is a direct road to ICD.

-Now let's talk about other products that have nothing to do in the menu of castrates.
+Now let's talk about other products that have no place on the castrati menu.

 Prohibited foods for neutered pets

 1. Fatty meat: lamb, beef, pork, duck, goose.
-Cause obesity, heart disease and blood vessels.
+Cause obesity, heart and vascular diseases.

 2. Fish.
-Contains a lot of magnesium and phosphorus - the risk of KSD.
+Contains a lot of magnesium and phosphorus - risk of ICD.

-3. Raw potatoes and tomatoes contain the glucoalkaloid corned beef, a dangerous substance for cats.
+3. Raw potatoes and tomatoes contain the glucoalkoloid corned beef, which is a dangerous substance for cats.

-4. Milk, eggs, fat-free cottage cheese are sources of calcium.
+4. Milk, eggs, low-fat cottage cheese are sources of calcium.

-6. Smoked and salty food, spices.
+6. Smoked and salted food, spices.
 Negatively affects the gastrointestinal tract.

 7. Raw liver.
 An excess of this product leads to disruption of metabolic processes.

-8. Legumes are undesirable in the diet of the Scottish Fold and the British.
-Cause indigestion.
+8. Legumes are undesirable in the diet of Scottish and British Folds.
+Causes indigestion.

 9. Boiled potatoes and carrots are not allowed for Persian cats.

-10. Onion and garlic.
-Destroy red blood cells in cats and cause anemia.
+10. Onions and garlic.
+They destroy cats' red blood cells and cause anemia.

-11. Nuts - contain a lot of phosphorus, provoke ICD.
+11. Nuts - contain a lot of phosphorus, provoke urolithiasis.

-The above products do not benefit all cats, and they can cause serious harm to the health of neuters.
+The above products do not benefit all cats, and they can cause serious harm to the health of neutered cats.

-Proper balanced nutrition combined with sufficient physical activity is the key to a long, calm, happy life for your pet.
-Together with the veterinarian, choose the ideal diet for your pet, strictly adhere to it and do not forget about regular preventive examinations.
+A well-balanced diet combined with sufficient physical activity is the key to a long, calm, happy life for your pet.
+Together with your veterinarian, select the ideal nutrition plan for your pet, strictly adhere to it and do not forget about regular preventive examinations.

-Veterinarians say that the life expectancy of healthy neuters is on average 1.5-2 years longer than that of their uncastrated relatives.
+Veterinarians claim that the life expectancy of healthy castrates is on average 1.5-2 years longer than that of their non-castrated relatives.
 Give your pets many years of quiet life, and give yourself the joy of communicating with them.

 Basic rules for feeding neutered cats

-To understand how to feed castrated cats, you should know how they differ from their uncastrated counterparts.
+To understand what to feed castrated cats, you should know how they differ from their uncastrated counterparts.

-After the removal of the testicles, the hormonal background of the cat changes, they cease to show interest in the opposite sex.
+After removal of the testes, the cat's hormonal levels change, and they cease to show interest in the opposite sex.
 As a result, in addition to the fact that cats stop screaming and marking their territory, they become calmer, and interest in cats is replaced by an increased interest in food.

-These features of behavior determine the tendency to obesity in neutered cats (and cats).
-Therefore, the first rule when feeding neutered animals is DO NOT OVERFEED.
+These behavioral features determine the tendency towards obesity in neutered cats (and male cats).
+Therefore, the first rule when feeding castrated animals is DO NOT OVERFEED.

-If you see that your animal is gaining weight, then you should either reduce the amount of feed or switch to a low-calorie feed.
+If you see that your animal is gaining weight, then you should either reduce the amount of food or switch to low-calorie food.

 It is widely believed that neutered cats are prone to urolithiasis.
-Although there are few reliable scientific studies on this topic and their results are contradictory, it is definitely known that in obese animals the incidence of urolithiasis is higher than in animals with normal weight.
+Although there are few reliable scientific studies on this topic and their results are contradictory, it is known that the incidence of urolithiasis in fat animals is higher than in animals with normal weight.

 It is believed that the accumulation of stones in the urinary system is also facilitated by the fact that castrated animals urinate less often.
 In addition, there is an opinion that with early castration, the urethra in cats remains underdeveloped, that is, narrower.

-As a result, any problems in the urinary system, whether it be stones or just an inflammatory process in castrates, often lead to obstruction of the urethra.
+As a result, any problems in the urinary system, be it stones or simply an inflammatory process in castrated men, more often lead to urethral obstruction.

-From the propensity of castrated cats to urolithiasis, two other rules for their feeding follow:
+From the tendency of castrated cats to urolithiasis, two other rules for their feeding follow:

-MONITOR THE MINERAL CONTENT OF THE FOOD (high levels of magnesium and phosphorus lead to the formation of tripel phosphates - the most common stones),
+MONITOR THE CONTENT OF MINERAL SUBSTANCES IN THE FEED (increased content of magnesium and phosphorus leads to the formation of tripelphosphates - the most common stones),

-WATER MUST BE DRINKED BY THE ANIMAL IN SUFFICIENT QUANTITY.
+WATER SHOULD BE CONSUMED BY ANIMALS IN SUFFICIENT QUANTITY.
 This rule is most relevant when feeding dry food.

 In this case, the cat should drink 3 times more water than he eats dry food.
-If the animal drinks little, then dry food should either be soaked, or this type of feeding should be abandoned.
+If the animal drinks little, then you should either soak dry food or abandon this type of feeding.

 And now directly about feeding.

-When eating at home, the main components of the diet should be as follows: meat (beef, poultry) and offal (heart, lung, chicken ventricles, liver, etc.), cereals, vegetables (carrots, cabbage, etc.), fermented milk products (kefir , cottage cheese).
+When eating at home, the main components of the diet should be the following: meat (beef, poultry) and offal (heart, lung, chicken gizzards, liver, etc.), cereals, vegetables (carrots, cabbage, etc.), fermented milk products (kefir , cottage cheese).

-Fish feeding should be abandoned (due to the increased content of phosphorus and magnesium).
+Feeding fish should be avoided (due to the increased content of phosphorus and magnesium).

-If you decide to use dry food, then you should choose one brand of food that suits your cat and feed it only.
-There is a large number of feeds on the packaging that say that they are suitable for castrated animals.
-But it should be remembered that there are no fundamental differences in the composition of feed for castrates and for non-castrates, therefore, when choosing a feed, one should pay attention to its composition, and not to a general description.
-Naturally, for a person far from dietetics, the composition of the feed does not say much, so the simplest rule when choosing a feed is: choose premium or super premium class feeds and trust "serious companies", that is, those whose feeds are developed in specialized research centers.
-Such firms include, for example, Purina, Royal Canin, Iams, Hill's.
+If you decide to use dry food, you should choose one brand of food suitable for your cat and feed it only.
+There are a large number of foods whose packaging states that they are suitable for neutered animals.
+But it should be remembered that there are no fundamental differences in the composition of food for castrates and for non-castrates, therefore, when choosing food, you should pay attention to its composition, and not to the general description.
+Naturally, for a person far from dietetics, the composition of the food says little, so the simplest rule when choosing food is: choose premium or super-premium class food and trust “serious companies,” that is, those whose food is developed in specialized research centers.
+Such companies include, for example, Purina, Royal Canin, Iams, Hill's.

-Regarding the class of feed, you can consult the seller (of course, not in the market, but in a specialized store).
-Good quality food is, of course, more expensive, but it should be remembered that the money saved on feeding has to be spent on treatment.
+You can consult the seller about the class of food (of course, not in the market, but in a specialized store).
+Good quality food is naturally more expensive, but it should be remembered that the money saved on feeding has to be spent on treatment.

-Quite often, when you ask for cat food in the store, they will offer you a dietary food for the treatment of urolithiasis (for example, Whiskas low pH control or Royal Canin Felistar S10).
+Quite often, when you ask the store for food for a neutered cat, they may offer you dietary food for the treatment of urolithiasis (for example, Whiskas low pH control or Royal Canin Felistar S10).
 The use of such food for a healthy (and not previously ill) animal is absolutely not justified.

 Veterinarian Svetlana MINAEVA